AT&T will make HBO Max free to some customers, sets May 27 launch

 By Helen Coster

-April 21 (Reuters) - AT&T Inc. announced Tuesday it will its HBO Max streaming service free to some customers when it launches on May 27.
+April 21 (Reuters) - AT&T Inc. T.N announced on Tuesday that it will make its HBO Max streaming service free to some customers when it launches on May 27.

 The HBO Max app will be pre-loaded on the AT&T TV set top box.
-HBO Max will also be included with the AT&T Internet 1000 plan - the fastest residential internet that AT&T provides - at no additional charge, and in AT&T-owned DirecTV’s biggest package, DirecTV Premier, among other forms of distribution.
+HBO Max will also be included with the AT&T Internet 1000 plan - the fastest residential internet the company provides - at no additional charge, and in AT&T-owned DirecTV’s biggest package, DirecTV Premier, among other forms of distribution.

+AT&T Communications Chief Executive Jeff McElfresh declined to comment on how many AT&T subscribers the company expects will have access to HBO Max at no additional cost.

-AT&T earlier told Reuters it is expecting to reach 10 million AT&T customers who are also HBO subscribers in the United States at no extra charge.
+AT&T earlier told Reuters HBO Max will be available to 10 million AT&T customers who are also HBO subscribers in the United States at no extra charge.

-HBO Max will enter a crowded streaming landscape dominated by Netflix Inc , Walt Disney co-owned Disney+, and Amazon.com Inc’s Prime Video, and will include 10,000 hours of content from AT&T-owned WarnerMedia brands and libraries such as Warner Bros, New Line Cinema and Cartoon Network.
+HBO Max will enter a crowded streaming landscape dominated by Netflix Inc NFLX.O, Walt Disney co-owned DIS.N Disney+, and Amazon.com Inc’s AMZN.O Prime Video.
+It will include 10,000 hours of content from AT&T-owned WarnerMedia brands and libraries such as Warner Bros, New Line Cinema and Cartoon Network.

-It will cost $15 per month for non-AT&T customers.
-(Reporting by Helen Coster) ((helen.coster@thomsonreuters.com; Twitter: @hcoster)) Keywords: MEDIA STREAMING/HBO MAX
+The service will cost $15 per month for non-AT&T customers.
+McElfresh said regardless of economic conditions related to the coronavirus outbreak, consumers should expect promotional offers for HBO Max.

+(Reporting by Helen Coster in New York; Additional reporting by Arriana McLymore in Raleigh, North Carolina; Editing by Bill Berkrot)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.